UK Customer Services0330 880 3600

 More than four fifths of Algeria is comprised of desert.
 Northern Algeria offers a mild, Mediterranean climate similar to that of California.
 Much of the climate in Algeria is arid, however, and vast variations in average temperatures have been recorded.

-The Foreign and Commonwealth Office advise against travel to some areas of Algeria, please check their advice here - https://www.algerian-consulate.org.uk - before you book your trip.
-Direct Travel Insurance are unable to offer cover for travel to any country against FCO advice.
+The Foreign, Commonwealth & Development Office advise against travel to some areas of Algeria, please check their advice here - https://www.algerian-consulate.org.uk - before you book your trip.
+Direct Travel Insurance are unable to offer cover for travel to any country against FCDO advice.

 It is generally safe to travel around Algiers and other main cities, though there is a high threat of terrorism in Algeria, and visitors are advised to take great care at all times.
 The Algerian authorities will want details of your travel plans if you are travelling outside of major cities.
 You should provide these details to the Ministry of Foreign Affairs.